Ben has a life-long interest in language and is particularly interested in the expressions, phrases, and idioms that contribute to it.

 37. If you take even one of a cat's nine lives, it will haunt you forever.

-Another version of proverbs and sayings that tell us it is wrong to consider hurting a cat.
+Another proverb reminds us it is wrong to consider hurting a cat.

 38. Thousands of years ago, cats were worshipped as gods.
 Cats have never forgotten this.